Spring Into Firesmart

-- Rake up leaves and clean out eavestroughs before the snow flies.
-There will be less dry organic material to worry about next spring.
+- Rake up last year's leaves and clean out eavestroughs as soon as the snow melts.

-- Remove trees during the dormant season.
-Limbing and removal can be easier in winter and do less damage to surrounding vegetation.
+- Remove trees early in the season.
 See the guidelines below for thinning in FireSmart priority zones.

-- Remove flammable materials away from your house.
+- Remove flammable materials away from your house, such as firewood and construction materials.
 This step will help prevent structure fires all year round.

 FireSmart is living with and managing for wildfire on our landscape.
 There are many levels of action throughout the government and community, but FireSmart is best known for the actions individuals can take to protect their homes and neighbourhoods from wildfires.
 They include: